jimbo00000/jimbo00000.github.com/_posts/2016-1-9-vr-scripting.markdown

 [luajit]: http://luajit.org/
 [gamescene]: https://bitbucket.org/jimbo00000/riftskel/src/dfdad31a5df7e1fe434745be9d21866af2bb37b7/lua/scene/gamescene.lua?at=master&fileviewer=file-view-default

 You can use just about any OS you want.
 You can play in the now old-fashioned window-on-a-screen format, or strap on an HMD and shoot from your eye like [Cyclops][Cyclops].
 All of the code is [MIT licensed][mitlic], so feel free to use it, modify it, build something with it and charge for it - whatever you want.
-There's really not much to it.
-Aside from [LuaJIT's awesome performance][luajit_perf], this is the platform's core strength.
+There's really not much to it, only about 5000 lines of C++ code(not including luajit's ~75k lines).
+The two core strengths of the platform are its simplicity and  [LuaJIT's awesome performance][luajit_perf].

 [Cyclops]: https://www.google.com/search?q=cyclops+x+men&safe=off&espv=2&biw=1122&bih=706&source=lnms&tbm=isch&sa=X&ved=0ahUKEwic_Krw3J3KAhUGyT4KHa4AAw0Q_AUIBigB#imgrc=qXsW1Gi8GVjPSM%3A
 [luajit_perf]: http://luajit.org/performance.html